kaustubh-ai/Disaster-Response/README.md

 - Cleans the data
 - Stores it in a **SQLite database**
 <br>
-To execute this file, type the following in the terminal:
+To execute this file, type the following in the terminal:<br>
 `python process_data.py disaster_messages.csv disaster_categories.csv database.db`

 <a id='ml_pipeline'></a>